J24-E03/W07-D01-Java-Arrays/src/main/java/org/dcistudent/infamousjohn/Arrays.md

 );
 ```

-This exercise creates an array named `simpleArray` with five slots (elements).
-Each slot is initialized with numbers 1 through 5.
-The `System.out.printf` statement prints "Exercise 1:" followed by the contents of the array in a formatted way.
+Here, an array of five integers is created and initialized with values from 1 to 5.
+This array is then printed using `System.out.printf` and the helper method `java.util.Arrays.toString` to convert the array to a readable format.

 ### Exercise 2: Create a Randomized Array